Ra-226/Midas/README.md

-# Midas & IHOP<sup>M</sup>: High-Accuracy Inference Attacks Using Minimal Leakage Against SSE
+# Boosting Query Recovery against Encrypted Databases: High-Accuracy and Efficient Inference Attacks Using Minimal Leakage

 ------

-### Implementations of Midas & IHOP<sup>M</sup>

-This repository contains Python 3.9 implementation of the attacks presented in:
+This repository contains Python 3.9 implementation of the attacks presented in the paper.

-**Boosting Query Recovery against Encrypted Databases: High-Accuracy and Efficient Inference Attacks Using Minimal Leakage**

 ### Install Required Packages